 A message from the producer of the Scuba Show

 Along with California Diving News, we publish Dive Training magazine and the diving industry’s trade journal.
 So as a working member of the scuba industry, I have attended many dive shows.
 I was at the Long Beach show back in its early days on the Queen Mary.
-Yet, until we took over Scuba Show I never fully understood them.
+Yet, until we took over Scuba Show I never fully understood the shows.

-After we purchased the Scuba Show from Kim and Dale Sheckler, and coming into our sixth year running it I’ve developed a profound appreciation for this wonder that they created.
+After we purchased the Scuba Show from Kim and Dale Sheckler, and coming into our seventh year running it I’ve developed a profound appreciation for this wonder that they created.
 You’re thinking, this what?
 What I have learned is that it’s not just a place or an event.
 For this show, the major players of the diving industry come together from around the world, to interact with you, a group of individuals who make up probably the strongest market of divers in North America.

 But it’s not just that.